albearx/dv-plant-farm/README.md

 ![yes_button](https://user-images.githubusercontent.com/89762342/220871140-120bcdfe-ddef-4afe-add5-032da3647105.png) <br />
 After you click the sell button, this button will appear in the "Are you sure?" pop up.

-When all the screenshots have been taken and placed into a folder, in the source code (line 24) enter in the folder with all your screenshots.
+When all the screenshots have been taken and placed into a folder, in the source code (line 45 of PlantFarm.py) assign the name of the folder with your screenshots to `img_directory`.